hashicorp/vault/website/source/docs/auth/aws-iam.html.md

 ```

 This assumes you have AWS credentials configured in the standard locations AWS SDKs search for credentials
-(environment variables, ~/.aws/credentials, EC2 instance profile in that order).
+(environment variables, ~/.aws/credentials, IAM instance profile in that order).
 If you do not have
 IAM credentials available at any of these locations, you can explicitly pass them in on the command line
 (though this is not recommended):
 ```